 Thirty-six enthusiastic and courageous young women, joined by equally courage nursing faculty, became the first class of the Weber State associate’s degree nursing program.
 Needless to say, this new and unproven model for educating nurses was met with significant resistance and concern by Ogden’s nursing and medical communities alike.
 Ruth Swenson, RN, served as the first director of Weber’s associate’s degree nursing program.
 Working very closely with community leaders, health care facilities, nurses, and physicians, Ms. Swenson and the program faculty overcome any concerns.
 The success of the students soon won the support for the new nursing program.

 Much has been accomplished since the first class was admitted to the WSU nursing program.
 Today, well over 7,000 men and women have graduated from the program and gone on to serve as registered nurses in their communities.
-Throughout the 50 years the program has been in existence, the nursing faculty, with the leadership of Ruth Swenson, Leola Davidson, Gerry Hansen, and most recently Debra T. Huber, has developed a nationally recognized nursing education program.
-They have developed and implemented an effective “career-ladder” approach to nursing education, and a respected and successful distance and innovative Internet-based online delivery model for PN, ADN and RN to BSN education.
+Throughout the 60 years the program has been in existence, the nursing faculty, with the leadership of Ruth Swenson, Leola Davidson, Gerry Hansen, Debra Huber, and most recently Susan Thornock, has developed a nationally recognized nursing education program.
+They have developed and implemented an effective “career-ladder” approach to nursing education, and a respected and successful distance and innovative Internet-based online delivery model for PN, ADN, RN to BSN and MSN education.

 The WSU nursing program also is proud to have had the opportunity to serve as the 1971 Utah Board of Regents designated provider of ADN Nursing Education in the State System of Higher Education.
 As a result of this mandate, associate’s degree nursing programs have been offered by WSU at cooperative campuses located throughout the state.
-Programs were offered at Utah State University in Logan, Salt Lake Community College (SLCC) in Salt Lake City, Southern Utah University in Cedar City, and Dixie State College in St. George.
-Two of these campuses, Utah State University and Southern Utah University, continue to have cooperative nursing programs with WSU, while SLCC and Dixie State College have been approved by the Board of Regents to offer their own nursing programs.
+Programs were offered at Utah State University in Logan, Salt Lake Community College (SLCC) in Salt Lake City, Southern Utah University (SUU) in Cedar City, and Dixie State College in St. George.
+One of these campuses, Utah State University, continues to have a cooperative nursing program with WSU, while SLCC, SUU, and Dixie State College have been approved by the Board of Regents to offer their own nursing programs.
 In continuing fulfillment of this early mandate, WSU nursing outreach programs continued to be offered throughout Utah’s rural communities, including Tooele, Richfield, Roosevelt/Vernal, Payson, Price, Delta and Panquitch.

 Despite early voices of concern and dismay, the college and university-based associate’s degree model for nursing education has been a tremendous success, growing from seven pilot programs in 1953 to more than 900 programs throughout the U.S. today.
 WSU, beginning as a pilot program for a unproven and revolutionary model of nursing education, offers hundreds of men and women throughout Utah the opportunity to become a registered nurse.
 The health and well-being of these urban and rural communities have benefited from the invaluable service provided by WSU’s nursing graduates.